Research experience – for pay or course credit!

 Prerequisites: 4th year standing and a cumulative GPA of 3.30.
 Contact the Department or a faculty member for more information or for full details see the U of L Calendar.

 An Honours Thesis is a great springboard into Graduate Studies.
-It also sets students apart when applying for other programs such as Medicine.
+It also sets students apart when applying for other programs such as Medicine, Pharmacy or Graduate School.

 An opportunity for students to gain University course credit for volunteer or employment experience.
 Students must have at least 2nd year status and a work or volunteer placement related to their academic program.
-Contact the Coordinator of Applied Studies for specific information or an application form (AH151; tel 403-329-2000).
+Contact the Coordinator of Applied Studies for specific information or an application form (AH153; tel 403-317-2845).

 Career Bridge (Co-operative Education) Programs formally integrate a student’s academic and career studies on campus with relevant and productive work experience in industry, business or government or here at the university.
 It is an enrichment of the student’s academic program and in the intellectual, personal and professional development of the student.

 Admission criteria includes a minimum 1st year standing and GPA & academic standing.
-For a full list see the U of L Calendar or contact the Office of Career Bridge (Co-operative Education) Programs (AH151; tel 403-329-2000) email firstname.lastname@example.org.
+For a full list see the U of L Calendar or contact the Career Bridge (Co-operative Education) Programs (AH153; tel 403-317-2845) email firstname.lastname@example.org.

 This class is an interdisciplinary approach combining the field of synthetic biology with other disciplines such as computational modelling, design, ethics, management (small business development), and new media, It provides a case-driven learning environment, emphasizing basic training in state-of-the-art molecular biology techniques.
 You will be working with and constructing novel genetic building blocks (biobricks).
 The team will be organized along the lines of a technology start-up company.
 Along with developing a genetically engineered machine, students will be involved in developing business/marketing plans and fundraising.

 The learning environment supports the U of L’s involvement in the International Genetically Engineered Machines (iGEM) competition.
-This year our project was:
+Every year a different project is created using the Biobricks from iGEM headquarters at MIT in Boston, USA.

-For more information visit our website iGEM 2016
+For more information visit our website iGEM UofL

-If you are thinking about Grad School and are not sure what it involves, visit the Chem or Bchm professor who does research that you are interested in.
-He/she can answer your questions about Graduate Studies and opportunities available to you with a MSc or PhD.
+If you are thinking about Grad School and are not sure what it involves, visit the Chemistry or Biochemistry professor who does research that you are interested in.
+They can answer your questions about Graduate Studies and opportunities available to you with a MSc or PhD.

 Funding is provided from the School of Graduate Studies and from your supervisor.
-Click here for information on Graduate Studies in Chem or Bchm .
+Click here for information on Graduate Studies in Chemistry or Biochemistry.